 almost 2 years by Anonymous 5 / 5sorry for your dog.
 But this is not due to a STUPID park.
 What are we talking about here????!!!!

-almost 2 years by bobolobs 5 / 5My dog drowned in that park in the new lake last tuesday STUPID PARK
+about 2 years by bobolobs 5 / 5My dog drowned in that park in the new lake last tuesday STUPID PARK

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.